A DailyStory Contact is a customer or prospective customer managed by DailyStory.

 Contacts can have user defined attributes.
 Enterprise customers of DailyStory can configure those properties for search.
 When the user defined attribute is searchable it is available in advanced search.

-For example, if your contact data is augmented with elibibility date and income data, and those fields are available to search, you will find the fields in advanced search.
+For example, if your contact data is augmented with eligibility date and income data, and those fields are available to search, you will find the fields in advanced search.

 Indexing of custom Contact Properties, such as those shown above, are only available to Enterprise customers of DailyStory.